OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/eclipse-statecu-project.md

 The initial Git repository contains only the code from the legacy StateCU, prior to the OpenCDSS project.
 New development should use branches to isolate changes.
 Therefore, create a branch as follows, using Git Bash, to track implementing the new file structure.
-Note that naming convention for branches has not been decided.

 ```bash
 $ cd ~/cdss-dev/StateCU/git-repos/cdss-app-statecu-fortran